 What are vareniki?

 Vareniki may be new to you, but you have probably already been introduced to their more famous relatives, pierogi.
 So, allow me.
-Both come from Eastern Europe.
+They both come from Eastern Europe.
 Both are delicious dough-filled parcels.
 Both can be either sweet or savoury.
-Both are (mostly) vegetarian.
+And both are (mostly) vegetarian.